openHPI/xikolo-learnanalytics/README.md

 ## Reports

-To generate reports, a user must have the `lanalytics.report.admin` role.
-Check the [Reporting Permission](https://ares.epic.hpi.uni-potsdam.de/epicjira/confluence/display/XIKOLO/Reporting+Permission) page on how to grant this.
-And make sure MinIO runs properly.

 The code for reports is placed under `app/models/reports`.
 The report UI is generated dynamically based on the exposed `form_data`.
 Check the existing reports and their tests for examples.

+To generate reports:
+* MinIO must run properly to store reports in an S3 bucket.
-Available reports must be configured.
-The default configuration can be found under `app/xikolo.yml` (`reports.types`).
+* Available reports must be configured to be displayed in the web client under http://0.0.0.0:3000/reports.
+The default configuration can be found under `app/xikolo.yml` (see `reports.types`).
+* A user must have the `lanalytics.report.admin` role to access this page.
+Check the [Reporting Permission](https://ares.epic.hpi.uni-potsdam.de/epicjira/confluence/display/XIKOLO/Reporting+Permission) page on how to grant this.